JanHerca/urantiapedia/input/markdown/en/Innerface/Vol10/Innerface_vol10_4.md

 Jesus trusted God much as the child trusts a parent.
 He had a profound confidence in the universe--just such a trust as a child has in its parents.

 Jesus does not require his disciples to believe in him but rather to believe with him in the reality of the love of God and, in full confidence, to accept the security of the assurance of membership in the family of the heavenly Father.
 He desires that all his followers should share fully his transcendent faith.
 He challenged his followers to believe as he believed.
-This is the full significance of his one supreme command, "Follow me."
+This is the full significance of his one supreme command, “Follow me.”

 To follow Jesus means to personally share his religious faith and to enter into the spirit of the Master's life of unselfish service for man.